zalyoung/gitlab-handbook/content/handbook/leadership/effective-delegation.md

 ### Considerations when delegating

 Before further diving into delegation, it's important for you as a leader to consider whether delegation is the right thing to do.
-In this [Situational Leadership Strategy](https://about.gitlab.com/blog/2021/11/19/situational-leadership-strategy/) article, GitLab's co-founder and CEO Sid Sijbrandij gives an overview of 4 leadership styles discussed in Situational Leadership Theory and the factors he considers when determining whether to delegate.
+In this [Situational Leadership Strategy](https://about.gitlab.com/blog/2021/11/19/situational-leadership-strategy/) article, GitLab's co-founder Sid Sijbrandij gives an overview of 4 leadership styles discussed in Situational Leadership Theory and the factors he considers when determining whether to delegate.

 ### Benefits of Delegation